LonamiWebs/Telethon/readthedocs/extra/advanced-usage/sessions.rst

         client = TelegramClient('login.session', api_id, api_hash).start()

 At this point your Dyno will crash because you cannot access stdin.
-Open your Dyno's control panel on the Heroku website and "run console" from the "More" dropdown at the top right.
+Open your Dyno's control panel on the Heroku website and "Run console" from the "More" dropdown at the top right.
 Enter ``bash`` and wait for it to load.

 You will automatically be placed into your applications working directory.